 Soups are great for freezer meals.
-This pumpkin black bean corn soup has lots of fiber and goes great with corn bread.
-This can make two meals for a family of 4 or 1 meal if you want more food that 1 cup of soup per person.
+This pumpkin black bean corn soup has lots of fiber and goes great with cornbread.
+This can make two meals for a family of 4 or 1 meal if you want more food than 1 cup of soup per person.

 1 tablespoon Butter

 1 ½ cup of frozen corn (thawed)